Warranty claims: How to

 Please take all reasonable precautions to protect yourself and others from any type of potential injury, irrespective of when and where you ride.
 It is strongly recommended that you wear a standard protective helmet and gloves.
 To improve visibility for others, we recommend you wear brightly coloured clothing, for example, a jacket with reflective stripes.
 All the protective gear should be double-checked, especially if you are riding in an off-road location.
 Further, the usage of a full-face helmet along with pads for elbows, knees, shins, and ankles are strongly advised if you aim to perform tricks or ride on difficult obstacles.

 All Venom BMX bikes are designed to be used at an entry-level.
 This implies that the bike can handle basic level tricks and manoeuvres like a jump or a hop up to one foot.
 Taking the bike to extreme tricks and pushing it beyond this level will increase the liability of damage to the bike or injury.
 If you need to go beyond the limits, we advise you to go for an upgrade of your bike, appropriate to the level of manoeuvres being undertaken.
+Every Venom bike is sold for off-road use only.
+It is specifically designed for off-road racing on enclosed tracks.

 Please ensure your Venom Bike is thoroughly checked by a trained bicycle technician regularly.
 This will help in providing you with the optimal performance of the bike in the long run, as well as to help ensure your safety.
 Irregular or incorrect servicing or improper riding of the bike can lead to irreparable damage or a component failure.
 This can also lead to injury or death.